maxnowack/signaldb/docs/core-concepts/index.md

 More information on how to define collections and perform queries will be found in the dedicated sections:
 * [Collections](/collections/)
 * [Queries](/queries/)

+### Optimistic UI

+Optimistic UI is an approach where user interfaces are updated optimistically in response to user actions before the actual server response is received.
+This approach provides a smoother and more responsive user experience, as the interface doesn't have to wait for the server to confirm the action's success.

+SignalDB's schemaless nature and reactive querying through reactivity adapters enable the creation of robust optimistic UI implementations.
+When a user triggers an action that modifies the data, such as submitting a form, SignalDB's reactivity system can immediately update the UI to reflect the intended changes.
+This is possible because the reactivity adapters automatically propagate changes to the UI components that rely on the affected data.

 ## Signals and Reactivity